flexera-public/policy_templates/compliance/policy_update_notification/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses to notify* - Email addresses of the recipients you wish to notify
+- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created

 ## Policy Actions